Tojikan/znz-roll20/docs/p0-charactercreation.md

 Players can enhance their character by spending EXP to improve their stats and learn abilities.

-- **Increase Proficiency/Skill**: 10EXP to improve any proficiency or skill by 1.
+- **Increase Proficiency/Skill**: 10 EXP to improve any proficiency or skill by 1.
-- **Increase Resource Max**: 20EXP to increase Health, Sanity, or Energy Max value by 5.
+- **Increase Resource Max**: 20 EXP to increase Health, Sanity, or Energy Max value by 5.
 - **Increase Attribute Score**: Increase any of your attributes by 1.
-    - Increasing your score up to 4: 40EXP
+    - Increasing your score up to 4: 40 EXP
-    - Increasing your score from 4 to 5: 80EXP
+    - Increasing your score from 4 to 5: 80 EXP
-    - Increasing your score from 5 to 6: 120EXP
+    - Increasing your score from 5 and above: 120 EXP
-- **Learn an Ability**: 50EXP
+- **Learn an Ability**: 50 EXP
 - **Level up an Ability**:
-    - 100EXP to go to Level 2
+    - 100 EXP to go to Level 2
-    - 150EXP to go to Level 3
+    - 150 EXP to go to Level 3